greydanus/greydanus.github.io/assets/2020-11-06-scaling-down.markdown

     <div style="width:32%; min-width:250px; display: inline-block; vertical-align: top;">
     <img src="/assets/scaling-down/metalearn_lr_c.png" style="width:100%">
   </div>
-  <div class="thecap" style="text-align:left;margin-left:10px;margin-right:10px;">Metalearning a learning rate.
+  <div class="thecap" style="text-align:left;">Metalearning a learning rate.
 Unlike many gradient-based metalearning implementations, ours takes seconds to run and occupies a few dozen lines of code.
 This allows researchers to iterate on novel ideas before scaling.</div>
 </div>

 **Metalearning an activation function.** Having implemented a "minimal working example" of gradient-based metalearning, we realized that it permitted a simple and novel extension: metalearning an activation function.
 With a few more hours of researcher time, we were able to parameterize our classifier's activation function with a second neural network and then learn the weights using meta-gradients.
 Shown below, our learned activation function substantially outperforms baseline nonlinearities such as ReLU, Elu, and Swish ([reproduce in a Colab](bit.ly/38V4GlQ))\cite{clevert2015fast, ramachandran2017searching}.